malconip/repo-mcp-server/README.md

 ### Searching Knowledge

 ```
-Search the emperion-knowledge for "Azure storage configuration"
+Search the repository-knowledge for "Azure storage configuration"
 ```

 Returns: